azizmithani/roast/README.md

 	--trinity_assembly 			Provide transcript fasta for Raw Trinity assembly improvement

-	--generate_assembly 			Set and export the environmental variable TRINITY_HOME to point Trinity installation folder to generate De novo Transcriptome assembly and improve output
+	--generate_assembly 			Generate de novo SuperTranscriptome assembly for improvement.
+Set and export the environmental variable TRINITY_HOME to point to the Trinity installation folder

 **Parameters:**